Older Adult’s Mental

 What We Plan To Do In The Next 6 Months:

 - Continue to publish resources which highlight the mental health needs of older adults for referrers (in conjunction with colleagues from OHID).

-- Deliver a series of webinars highlighting older adult needs, including Self-harm and suicide in older adults
+- Deliver a series of webinars highlighting older adult needs.

 - Work closely with Ageing Well colleagues to support alignment across the two programmes at strategic, system and place level.

 - Liaison with other Clinical Networks, Commissioners and Providers across the country to learn from good practice models and intervention.